Slamy/Wiki_MiSTer/Beginner-Setup-Guide.md

 ## Prepare the SD-card

-1. Download the latest SD-card installer binary from [MEGA.nz](https://mega.nz/#F!4ZwSBS5D!_Tr2QDbCzmuEdPeYX8xTXA)
+1. Download the latest SD-card installer from [here](https://github.com/MiSTer-devel/SD-Installer-Win64_MiSTer)

 2. Insert your SD-card into your PC.